 be a cautionary tale about get-rich-quick schemes and attempts to take short cuts on the

+emotional and spiritual journey represented by the water.
 One manifestation of Kelpie was a handsome man, no doubt seducing women

 with the promise of the false animus.
 In variations on this story, if the human tells the

+truth, s/he is released to the surface.
 Sometimes the horse trickster rewards the trust placed in him.
 In a most

 enchanting Celtic tale, The Bedraggled Horse, a huge homely draft horse takes 17 of the